 Social media has become an interesting tool for artists.
 You can keep everyone up to date with your every move in the studio, about upcoming projects, exhibitions, new works… At the same time, you are constantly bombarded by how prolific and productive all your peers are.
 It’s both a wonder and a form of motivation to get my work out there to a physical space.
 Of course, it becomes moot if the artist’s work exists solely within the digital sphere!

-What about nature speaks to you?
 Do you see nature as an offering or something that’s rooted?
 How does that all come together to form your paintings and installations?

 The significance of nature for me is multifaceted, and my focus within it is constantly shifting.
 There is of course an interest in the sublime power of the natural landscape, alongside notions that perhaps true wilderness can no longer exist for many people against the backdrop of the modern landscape and in the digital era.